Blue Cross Medicare Options

 Part vs Plan

 Medicare also has plans that are not identified by letters.
 These plans include Blue Cross MedicareRx and Blue Cross Medicare Advantage.
-Blue Cross MedicareRx offers Basic, Value and Plus plans.
+Blue Cross MedicareRx offers Basic, Value and Choice plans.
 Blue Cross Medicare Advantage offers HMO and PPO plans.

 Blue Cross Medicare Advantage Plans